Ewan McGregor biography

 The actor has appeared in a slew of films in recent years, including Salmon Fishing in the Yemen (2011), Haywire (2011), and Jack the Giant Slayer (2013), August: Osage County (2013), and Mortdecai (2015).

-McGregor's latest credits include the Western drama Jane Got a Gun (2016), the crime thriller Our Kind of Traitor (2016), his directorial debut American Pastoral (2016), in which he also acted, T2: Trainspotting (2017), and the live-action adaptation of Beauty and the Beast (2017).
+McGregor's latest credits include the Western drama Jane Got a Gun (2016), his directorial debut American Pastoral (2016), in which he also acted, T2: Trainspotting (2017), the live-action Disney adaptation of Beauty and the Beast (2017) and also for Disney, the title role in the drama Christopher Robin (2018).

 For his role as Emmit Stussy on the FX Network's TV series Fargo, Ewan won a 2018 Golden Globe.
 He thanked both his wife, Eve Mavrakis, the mother of his four children, and his girlfriend/co-star, Mary Elizabeth Winstead.
 Ewan and Eve have been separated since May 2017.